 HVAC energy efficiency ratings are designed to inform consumers of each system’s efficiency.
 When your residential HVAC unit runs effectively you can expect reduced energy costs, while keeping your home comfortable no matter what the temperature is outside.

-We are here to help our residential and commercial clients in the Portland, Beaverton, and Vancouver areas understand the different rating systems and assist in selecting the most effective HVAC unit for their unique needs.
+We are here to help our residential and commercial clients in the Portland and Beaverton areas understand the different rating systems and assist in selecting the most effective HVAC unit for their unique needs.

 What are Air Conditioning Ratings?

 Before you begin your search for a new HVAC system, it’s important to understand the terms associated with A/C ratings.
 Get the details below so you can make an informed decision.

 SEER ratings are measured based on the cooling output, over the course of a typical cooling-season, and its relationship to the total electric energy used during the same time frame.
 A higher SEER rating indicates a more efficient unit, meaning reduced cooling costs on your electric bill over time.
 Recent federal regulations require a minimum SEER rating of 13-14 for new A/C units.
 ENERGY STAR certified units are required to have a minimum SEER of 14.5, making them a sufficient choice for your Portland or Beaverton home or business.

 If you have an HVAC unit that was designed prior to 2006, an upgrade will ultimately save you on energy costs.
 Units built prior to the Energy Policy Act of 2005 may only have a 8-9 SEER rating, which means you could be spending unnecessary dollars to keep your environment cool.